dssg/dssg-manual/manual.md

 Our Anti-Harassement Policy (below) always applies.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of staff.

-**If the matter is especially urgent, please call/contact any of these individuals:**
+**If the matter is especially urgent, please call/contact one of your fellow advocates:**

-NAME (position) at phone number
+Benedict Kuester or Jane Zanzig via private Slack message Rob Mitchum via private Slack message or by call/text at (773) 484-9890

 ## Anti-Harassment Policy